Welsh - The Tudors, Religious Conflict

 Statistics of membership between 1680 and 1840 demonstrate that the established Church of England lost one-fifth of its membership.
 In addition, an ever-increasing number of nominal Anglicans also ceasing to practise.
 Nonconformity more than quadrupled, mainly from 1760 and especially after 1800.
 In 1800 there were twice as many Anglican churches as Nonconformist chapels; in 1850, chapels outnumbered churches by a ratio of 5 to 2.
 Roman Catholicism kept pace with demographic growth, but, even reinforced by Irish immigration, remained a limited force in 1840.
 Judaism and overt irreligion were both rare.

-The 1904-1905 Welsh Revival was the largest full scale Christian Revival of Wales of the 20th century.
+In 1910, the nonconformist bodies numbered 550,000 members, as against 193,000 in the established Church of England.
+Nonconformists, led by Liberal David Lloyd George, increasingly controlled the politics of Wales, although the elite sectors were still dominated by the Anglicans.The 1904-1905 Welsh Revival was the largest full scale Christian Revival of Wales of the 20th century.
 At least 100,000 people became Christians during the 1904–1905 revival.
-Even so, it did not put a stop to the gradual decline of Christianity in Wales, only holding it back slightly.[14]
-Despite this, by 2011 South Wales (and especially settlements in the former coalfield area) showed the highest proportions of no religion anywhere in the country, rising in places to over 50%.
-The reasons for this are unclear.
+Even so, it did not put a stop to the gradual decline of Christianity in Wales, only holding back slightly.
+By 2011, South Wales and especially settlements in the former coalfield area showed the highest proprortion of no religion in the country, rising in places to over 50%.

-Disestablishment – creation of the Church in Wales
+Disestablishment – creation of the Church in Wales:

+In reaction to the rise of nonconformity, some Anglicans came to recognise the weaknesses of the established church and its failure to counteract the popular aspects of nonconformity.
+The rigidity of the parish system and the distance between churches were quoted as examples of the failure of the church to adapt.
 The Welsh Church Act 1914 provided for the separation of the four dioceses of the Church of England located in Wales (known collectively as the Church in Wales) from the rest of the Church, and for the simultaneous disestablishment of the Church.
 The Act came into operation in 1920.
 Since then there has been no established church in Wales.

 Present-day Roman Catholicism